Vitamin D autocrine signaling - illustrated tutorialRobin Whittle email@example.com 2021-09-25

 Secondly, to slowly mop up 1,25OHD previously produced by the autocrine

-signaling system operating normally, so that the levels drop after it
+signaling system operating normally, so that the levels drop after this

-is no longer activated.
-In a further twist, some of these
+system is no longer activated.
+In a further twist, some of

 enzyme molecules are formed differently and don't convert 25OHD or